How to install Ghost

 Ghost is a brand new CMS that specifically targets bloggers and other content writers, while doing an incredible job at it.
-While installing the Ghost CMS is a bit different than any other content management system that you may have previously installed, this article will walk you through the full process of installing and configuring in this quick and easy process.
+While installing the Ghost CMS is a bit different than any other content management system that you may have previously installed, this article fully teach you how to install Ghost.

 Note: You will need a VPS or dedicated server with root access to install Ghost.